victinma/victinma/README.md

 ### Victor Macário Brito
 ### Hi there 👋

-I'm a computer science student, currently on 6º period very focused on mobile and java technologies.
+I'm a computer science student, currently on 6º period and <br>
+very focused on mobile and java technologies.

 - 🌱 I’m currently learning java and kotlin